-Registration £75, details to follow.
+Registration £75.
+Registration will be open shortly on the LSBU website.
+For updates you can also join our Facebook page.
 There are funded places for eight postgraduate students: four kindly sponsored by the Gender and Education Association and four by the British Sociological Association Youth Study Group for students studying in the areas of gender/ education and youth respectively.
 Please indicate if and why you would like to be considered for funding on your abstract.